 4. Timely Receipt Requirements and Proof of Timely Submission

-When [INSERT AGENCY NAME] successfully retrieves the application from Grants.gov, and acknowledges the download of submissions, Grants.gov will provide an electronic acknowledgment of receipt of the application to the email address of the applicant with the AOR role.
+When [INSERT AGENCY NAME] successfully retrieves the application from Grants.gov, and acknowledges the download of submissions, Grants.gov will provide an electronic acknowledgment of receipt of the application to the email address of the applicant with the AOR role who submitted the application.
 Again, proof of timely submission shall be the official date and time that Grants.gov receives your application.
 Applications received by Grants.gov after the established due date for the program will be considered late and will not be considered for funding by [INSERT AGENCY NAME].

 Applicants using slow internet, such as dial-up connections, should be aware that transmission can take some time before Grants.gov receives your application.
-Again, Grants.gov will provide either an error or a successfully received transmission in the form of an email sent to the applicant with the AOR role.
+Again, Grants.gov will provide either an error or a successfully received transmission in the form of an email sent to the applicant with the AOR role attempting to submit the application.
 The Grants.gov Support Center reports that some applicants end the transmission because they think that nothing is occurring during the transmission process.
 Please be patient and give the system time to process the application.